aitomatic/openssa/README.md

 Struggling with accuracy on your RAG projects?
 You're not alone.

 The core problem?
-Generic Language Models, which fall short in delivering the accuracy and relevance required for complex, multi-step problems.
+Generic language models, which fall short in delivering the accuracy and relevance required for complex, multi-step problems.

 Meet OpenSSA — an open-source framework that boosts RAG accuracy to a minimum of 80% by leveraging domain-specific fine-tuned models.